JosephTLucas/lintML/README.md

 ## Compatibility

 Currently MLLint is focused on `.py` and `.ipynb` files (based solely on the author's personal preferences).
+TruffleHog supported both of these natively, but MLLint uses [nbconvert](https://nbconvert.readthedocs.io/en/latest/) under the hood to support Semgrep on `.ipynb`.

 ## Foundations